motif-project/docs/App-Register.md

 - `salt` : randomness for signature
 - `expiry` :  Time for signature is valid

-To register your app, you need the address to `APPRegistry` contract and your App's (e.g., CDP) contract address
+To register your app, you need the address to `AppRegistry` contract and your App's (e.g., CDP) contract

 Then create a random salt and expiry
 ```solidity